-There are endless reasons to visit Paris again and again: it is a beautiful and cultural city, very walkable, with great sights and it has been a source of inspiration for many writers, artists, and filmmakers.
-Paris is Always a Good Idea, Audrey Hepburn said.
+There are endless reasons to visit Paris repeatedly: it is a beautiful and cultural city, very walkable, with great sights, and it has been a source of inspiration for many writers, artists, and filmmakers.
+‘Paris is Always a Good Idea‘, Audrey Hepburn said.
 But why people love Paris so much?
 Why visit Paris?

-As locals in Paris, we are lucky to enjoy the City of Light all the year round, through its different seasons, events and also different moods.
+As locals in Paris, we are lucky to enjoy the City of Light all year round, through its different seasons, events, and also different moods.
 We like to play explorers in our city and wander around the districts of Paris, from the most touristy to the most popular with the amazed eyes of the enamored stroller.

 Because Paris is Always a Good Idea ♥

 NB: This post is dedicated to N, thanks for your courage and effort to become a Parisian!

 Seasons in Paris